anijitsao/react-app-simple-chat-app/README.md

 3. Install all the necessary dependecies by using `npm install`
 4. Navigate to the directory `cd server`
 5. Run the server by `node server.js`
-5. Open the web browser and type`http://localhost:3000` in the address bar to load the application
+6. Open the `2` web browser and type`http://localhost:3000` in the address bar to load the application in each of them
+7. In one browser login with username `anijit` and password `anijit123`
+8. In another one login with username `jeetm` and password `jeetm76` and enjoy chatting

 *tested with <img src="screenshots/chrome.png" width="20px" title="Google Chrome">Google Chrome v70 and <img src="screenshots/firefox.png" width="25px" title="Firefox Developer edition">Mozilla Firefox Developer Editon*